 QP2 Qualified Non-Invasive Pre-Existing Septic Field Surface Visual Inspection Services (with Septic Dye Test)

 A fluorescein dye test and partial hydraulic load test of the septic system is conducted for monitoring purposes to see if effluent may discharge to the surface within the vicinity of the septic tank, suspected location of the septic disposal field or somewhere within the vicinity of the septic disposal system.
 Atlantic Water Investigations Limited uses specialized fluorescent dye.

-Field investigation is carried out by Atlantic Water Investigations Limited; Dean Walker, M.A.Sc., P.Geo. a QP2 (Qualified Person Level 2) licensed and Certified by the Nova Scotia Department of the Environment (NSE) to perform On-Site Sewage Disposal Septic System Assessments, Inspections, Selection & Final Approval, Lic.
+Field investigation is carried out by Atlantic Water Investigations Limited; Dean Walker, M.A.Sc., P.Geo. a QP (Qualified Person) licensed and Certified by the Nova Scotia Department of the Environment (NSE) in 1996 to perform On-Site Sewage Disposal Septic System Assessments, Inspections, Selection & Final Approval, Lic.
 No.38.

 The inspection is intended to provide a general record of the surficial condition of the property with emphasis placed on the location and severity of existing features especially evidence of probable sewage.
 The inspection is a non invasive investigation.
 There is no digging into the field or digging up of the septic tank.
 This is a visual site assessment of the current condition of the property and suspected location of the septic disposal system.
 Our fee covers the initial site visit not follow-up visits.